clackups/qmk_userspace/ONE_HANDED_CSTC40.md

 and proceed with the letter.
 So, tapping SHIFT, then Space+H will produce the capital G or Ukrainian capital "Pe".

+In addition, long press on the TAB key acts like SHIFT, but it's not sticky.
+So, long-press TAB, Space+U would produce the capital "R" or Ukrainian capital "Ka".

 Space+0 switches the keyboard into the mouse control mode.
-The "I" key moves the ouse pointer up.
-See the rest of the key actions in the keymap file.
+The "I" key moves the mouse pointer up.
+The keys to the left and right from it act as mouse buttons.
+The three keys below are used for navigating the mouse pointer to the left, down, and right.
+In addition, the 5th from the right key on the right-handed layout acts as a mouse button.
 "0" returns the keyboard into the default mode.
 The arrow keys remain with their function for cursor movements.

 Right-handed layout: